walisc/WPooW/docs/CustomElements-FullExample.md

     }
 ```

-As one would expect when using a jquery library, there is need to usually a need to initialize some javascript somewhere.
+As one would expect when using a jquery library, there is need to usually initialize some javascript somewhere.
 For this component we will need to initialize the javascript for both the read_view and edit_view.
-The javascript we use
+The javascript we will use
 is highlighted below:-

 ```js